CompSciLauren/awesome-git-hooks/README.md

 - **update:** block unannotated tags from entering

 ## Helpful Hints
-You can bypass pre-commit hooks by adding `--no-verify` to end of `git commit` command
+You can bypass pre-commit hooks by adding `--no-verify` to the end of your `git commit` command

 ## Resources
 Below are a variety of helpful resources on how git hooks work.